tgm-team/tgm/docs/quickstart.md

 ### Minimal Example

-Here’s a basic example demonstrating how to train TGCN for dynamic node property prediction on `tgbl-trade`:
+Here’s a basic example demonstrating how to train TGCN for dynamic node property prediction on `tgbn-trade`:

 ```python
 import torch